devopsacademyau/academy/README.md

 # Contributors and Instructors

 ### Presentation format
-* We are using plain README.md files with markdown or [GitPitch](https://gitpitch.com/docs/markdown-features/basics/)
+* We are using plain README.md files with markdown or [GitPitch](https://gitpitch.com/docs/markdown-features/basics/) for slideshow presentations
 * For GitPitch, use PITCHME.md files and subfolders using query string "p=FOLDERNAME" with the class name
 * GitPitch can run either online (out-of-the-box for Github public repos):
     * Online: access `https://gitpitch.com/${ORG_NAME}/${REPO_NAME}/${BRANCH_NAME}?p=${FOLDER_NAME}`.
 Folder must contain a PITCHME.md file.